 IEP Advocates, also known as Special Education Advocates, assist parents with children who are ‘differently-abled’ obtain special education services and accommodations in their public school.
 Although not a lawyer, the advocate helps the parents represent the child’s legal rights to a free appropriate public education in the least restrictive environment under the current federal and state laws.
 Advocates are well-versed on the current laws and procedures for special education and can help parents navigate the special education process.

-21 & Change will provide parents with current and relevant information, initial review, procedural best practices, and preliminary support for the development and sustainment of effective Individualized Educational Plans (IEP).
+21 & Change will provide parents with current and relevant information, initial review, procedural best practices, and preliminary support for the development and sustainment of effective Individualized Education Program (IEP).
 We can assist parents with preparation for meetings, follow-up actions, and if necessary provide direct advocate assistance at meetings with the child’s school administrators and teachers.
 Our goal is to educate you and assist you with understanding and operating within the special education process in the public school system.
 We do this at no cost to the parents.